FernandaFranco/210-computational-thinking-javascript/notes.md

 OBJECTS COMPARISON

+Just like with arrays, the arithmetic and comparison operators are not very useful with objects and often lead to surprising results.
+When one operand is an object and the other is not an object, JavaScript typically coerces the object to the string '[object Object]'

+However, if an object literal is used in certain contexts—such as at the beginning of a line—JavaScript interprets it as a block of code instead of as an object:

-=== returns true only for the same object (not different objects holding same values)
+== and === returns true only for the same object (not different objects holding same values)

 - pure functions and side effects